6 Best Portfolio Management Software Tools for Investors

 The Mint investment and portfolio management tools are satisfactory for beginning investors.
 Mint claims to help “Get the right tools for your investment style.”
 The online portal offers tips and advice for both active and passive investors.
 Although, Personal Capital is a more sophisticated alternative than Mint for investment portfolio management.

-In general, for investors, Mint is too simplistic.
+In general, for intermediate and advanced investors, Mint is too simplistic.
 Yet, if you’re looking for a free basic money management, saving, spending, budgeting and tracking tool, it’s worth a look.

 - Scores of money and investment management reports with deep level customization options